-observed previously for H_2 ase on planar TiO_2^{37} and are comparable to a theoretical monolayer loading of 3-10 pmol cm-2 of H_2 ase (8.5 nm \times 7.5 nm \times 6.5 nm) depending on the orientation of the enzyme upon immobilization.
-Therefore, the loading values generated by E-QCM can be used to accurately determine TOFs without the uncertainty of an assumed enzyme loading provided that the majority of the immobilized enzymes are orientated for DET.
-However, limitations arise here as the proportion of loaded enzymes that may be denatured upon immobilization is unknown.
+QCM can quantify the loading of enzymes on an electrode and, in combination with electrochemical analysis (E-QCM), can be used to probe changes at the enzyme-electrode interface under turnover conditions.44 A typical monolayer film of H2ase on 2-AET+-modified gold QCM sensors reached (5.0 ± 0.3) pmol cm-2, whereas a lower loading was observed for 2-TMAET+ ((3.2 ± 0.1) pmol cm-2; Figure 5a; Equation S1).
+These surface coverages are comparable to the monolayer coverage observed previously for H2ase on planar TiO2,37 and is comparable to a theoretical monolayer loading of 3 - 10 pmol cm-2 of H2ase ($8.5 \text{ nm} \times 7.5 \text{ nm} \times 6.5 \text{ nm}$) depending on the orientation of the enzyme upon immobilization.
+Therefore, the loading values generated by E-QCM can be used to accurately determine turnover frequencies (TOFs) without the uncertainty of an assumed enzyme loading provided the majority of the immobilized enzymes are orientated for DET.
+However, limitations arise here as the proportion of loaded enzyme that may be denatured upon immobilization is unknown.

-The strength of the enzyme-electrode interaction was probed by washing the H2ase-adsorbed SAM-modified electrodes with an enzyme-free MES/KCl (50 mM/50 mM, pH 6) buffer, followed by 3 M KCl to shield electrostatic interactions between the enzyme and the electrode and decouple the ratio of electrostatically bound to non-electrostatically bound H2ase (Figure 5b).
-A small decrease in adsorbed H2ase was observed for both 2-AET+ and 2-TMAET+ when switching from the denser enzyme-containing solution to the enzyme-free buffer signaling the removal of physisorbed enzymes bound on top of the underlying monolayer protein film, but surprisingly, no further H2ase desorption was observed after 3 M KCl on 2-AET+ indicating that all enzyme molecules were bound by non-electrostatic interactions.
-FDH also remained quantitatively bound to 2-AET+ after exposure to 3 M KCl (Figure S5b), confirming that this effect is present across two different enzymes with similar surface charge properties.
+The strength of the enzyme-electrode interaction was probed by washing the H2ase-adsorbed SAM-modified electrodes with enzyme-free MES/KCl (50 mM/ 50 mM, pH 6) buffer, followed by 3 M KCl to shield electrostatic interactions between the enzyme and electrode and decouple the ratio of electrostatically bound to non-electrostatically bound H2ase (Figure 5b).
+A small decrease in adsorbed H2ase was observed for both 2-AET+ and 2-TMAET+ when switching from the denser enzyme-containing solution to the enzyme-free buffer signaling removal of physisorbed enzyme bound on top of the underlying monolayer protein film but, surprisingly, no further H2ase desorption was observed after 3 M KCl on 2-AET+ indicating that all enzyme molecules were bound by non-electrostatic interactions.
+FDH also remained quantitatively bound to 2-AET+ after exchange followed by exposure to 3 M KCl. (c) PFV responses of H_2 ase on the SAM-modified sensors after buffer exchange and 3 M KCl.
+Conditions: MES/KCl (50 mM/ 50 mM, pH 6), 1 atm H_2 , H_2 ase (16 nM), flow rate = 0.141 mL min-1, 25 °C. Error bars represent the standard deviation for a sample size of n = 3 across three independent sensors.